-All students must complete each supervised practice rotation with a final course grade of "B", or 80% or better, before they can progress to the next supervised practice rotation.
 At the end of each rotation, the preceptor will be asked to complete the appropriate evaluation form to assess the intern's competencies from that rotation.
 At longer rotations (i.e. inpatient), a formal mid-point evaluation form is also encouraged to ensure interns are progressing adequately.
-Any student who receives a grade of below 80.00% on an evaluation for a supervised practice rotation, or if it is determined that the student is not progressing in the supervised practice experience as expected (not meeting set competencies, missing assignments, etc.), the program directors in consultation with other faculty and/or preceptors involved in assessing the student, and/or college administrators, reserve the right to recommend that the student repeat all or part of a supervised practice rotation.
-If after repeating the supervised practice rotation, it is determined that the student is not progressing, the program director, in consultation with and upon recommendation from other faculty, the preceptors involved in assessing the student and/or college administrators, reserve the right to dismiss the student from the Coordinated Program.
+If a student receives a score of 3 or below on the student performance evaluation, they will meet with the program directors to discuss ways to improve.
+For any student who continues to not improve in their competency performance for a supervised practice rotation, or if it is determined that the student is not progressing in the supervised practice experience as expected (not meeting set competencies, missing assignments, etc.), the program directors in consultation with other faculty and/or preceptors involved in assessing the student, and/or college administrators, reserve the right to recommend that the student repeat all or part of a supervised practice rotation.
+If after repeating the supervised practice rotation, it is determined that the student is not progressing, this will result in a grade of "Unsatisfactory" for the affected term.
+The program director, in consultation with and upon recommendation from other faculty, the preceptors involved in assessing the student and/or college administrators, reserve the right to dismiss the student from the Coordinated Program.
 Courses, both didactic and supervised practice, may only be repeated once.